flox/install-matrix/README.md

 A test matrix which automatically spawns VMs of many different operating systems, flavors, and versions.

-Each VM can be subjected to many tests from basic "does the installer create a working Nix?” to “Is the Nix install multi-user?" to more complicated checks like sandboxing, internal network proxies, and more.
+Each VM can be subjected to many tests from basic "does the installer create a working install?” to “Is the install multi-user?" to more complicated checks like mounts, sandboxing, internal network proxies, and more.

 ## Hacking and Implementation Notes

-./matrix.nix defines a list of ways to install Nix and a list of images with Vagrant boxes to try.
+./matrix.nix defines a list of ways to install software and a list of images with Vagrant boxes to try.
 The list of tests to run is the cartesian product of these two lists.

 New test cases should be added by creating either a new image definition, or a new install definition.
-The actual tests executed are defined by ./test.sh and all test cases run the exact same test suite.
+The actual tests executed are defined defined in ./matrix.nix and all test cases run the exact same test suite.

 For example, if you wanted to add a test to see how the Nix installer handles when / is all chmod'd to 777, you could add the following
 image:

 ```
-  images = {
+  matrix = {
     "debian-9-chmod-777" = {
       image = "debian/stretch64";
       preInstall = ''